Have You Been Injured in an Accident with a GEICO Insured?

 We settle and recover judgments in our clients’ cases based on two categories: economic damages and general damages.
 Illinois juries also award punitive damages if a defendant's actions were fraudulent, intentional, willful,

 .
 Our lawyers make sure insurance companies like GEICO take this range of potential damages into account when negotiating a settlement.
-Economic damages reimburse current and future expenses.
-The out-of-pocket costs are far higher when an accident victim sustains catastrophic injuries.

 - Current and future wage losses

 - Diminished earning capacity

 General damages are often difficult to assess.
 They attempt to place a value on the injured person's mental and emotional thoughts about their injuries and how they affect their life and lifestyle.
 General damages consider multiple factors:

 - Emotional stress